 Decide whether you have IP, or need a license, patent or trademark, and then set up your company quickly and easily online.

 Do you have a business partner, and will you need staff from the offset?
 If there is too much work for one person to take on, be honest with yourself and start leveraging other people immediately, either by outsourcing, part-timers, or even full-time team members.

 During these early stages, it is as essential as ever to define your costs, margins in isolation and including overheads, gross profit and net profit.
-You should also be keenly aware of your “break even point”, your maximum acquisition cost per customer, your per head revenue and your lifetime client value.
+This is something many neglects to mention when discussing, how to start a small business.
+You should also be keenly aware of your “break-even point”, your maximum acquisition cost per customer, your per head revenue and your lifetime client value.
 Your business should be financed through cashflow, personal cash or loans, or equity, and your focus should be on making money, not spending it!

 4. Create a community, database of contacts and legion of fans/followers